 The watches had fixed bars and were mostly fitted with 2 piece straps which were sewn in place.

 (SPEC : WATCHES, WRISTLET, A.T.P)

 Leading into WWII the Army Trade Pattern (ATP) watch was issued to soldiers and was supplied to the Ministry of Defence (MoD) by 17 Swiss suppliers.

 15 jewelled movement with a round waterproof case in stainless steel or nickel chrome, silvered dial with luminous spots and broad lumed baton hands and a subsidiary seconds register.
 They all had fixed bars between lugs, as shown on the ATP Enicar below.

 The watches were supplied to the MoD without straps.
 They were then fitted by the MoD with open-ended leather straps with folded metal clips as seen on this Grana ATP below.

 The engraving on the case back was the pheon, together with A.T.P. and an issue number.

-Below is a NOS Lemania central seconds ATP watch on the original pigskin strap.
+Below is a NOS Lemania central seconds ATP watch on the original pull through pigskin strap.

-The inside of the AF0210 strap was almost always stamped A.F.0210. as shown below, but some straps were not stamped.
+The inside of the AF0210 strap was almost always stamped A.F.0210, but some straps were not stamped.
 Often the pheon was stamped as well.